ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_cnn.md

     },
 }
 ```
-The models that are readily available to be used are:
+The models that have been predefined are the following ones:

-* `ModelConv` using a CNN.
+* `ModelConv` based on a CNN.
-* `ModelLinear` using a multi-layer perceptron (MPL) type architecture.
+* `ModelLinear` based on a multi-layer perceptron (MPL) architecture.

-If you would like to design your own network architecture you need to implement a new model class in `pypopsyn/learning/models` and import it in the file `models.py`.
+If you would like to design your own network architecture, you need to implement a new model class in `pypopsyn/learning/models` and import this model in the file `models.py`.

 #### Initialization